Vperiodt/fintrace/README.md

 ## Overview

-Fintrace is a full-stack prototype for analysing relationships between users and transactions in a financial graph.
-The backend exposes REST APIs to ingest data, detect direct and indirect relationships.
-The frontend renders searchable lists and an interactive graph explorer powered by Cytoscape.
-Synthetic data generation and container orchestration are provided to support rapid demos with 100k+ transactions.
+Fintrace is a graph analytics stack: a Go REST backend wiring users and transactions into Neo4j with derived relationships, a React/Cytoscape front-end for interactive exploration, and Dockerized tooling—including a synthetic data generator—to spin up 10k/100k-scale demos quickly.

 ## Getting Started